John A. Ferguson Senior High School: Campus

 The school is in West Kendall, a census-designated place in unincorporated Miami-Dade County, Florida.
 It has a Miami, Florida postal address.

 Demographics

 Ferguson High is 90% Hispanic, 6% white, 1% black and 3% Asian.

 Sports

 Fall sports are bowling, cross country, football, golf, swimming and diving, and volleyball (girls').

 Winter sports are basketball (boys' and girls'), soccer (boys' and girls'), and wrestling.

 Spring sports are badminton, baseball, football, softball, tennis, track and field, volleyball (boys'), and flag football (girls').

 Music

 The Mighty Falcon Marching Band has qualified for state competition many times.
 The Ferguson Wind Ensemble and Jazz Bands have received Superior rankings at district, state and national levels.
 The band performs all over the country, including in Los Angeles, New York City, Chicago, and Atlanta.
-The director of bands is Lowell Thomas and the director of the jazz band and choirs is Karen Kouri-Perez.
-Mr. Thomas was also the director for the Ferguson Color Guard, who won first place in Florida Marching Band Championships from 2010 - 2015 in the 1A class.

 The Falcon Choir was scheduled to perform in the 2012 London Olympics, representing the United States, but could not go due to insufficient funds.